 - However, you can get too much of a good thing, which is why it’s important to take steps to prevent overexposure and sunburns.

-- There is no perfect sunscreen, and this is clear from EWG’s 13th Guide to Sunscreens report.
+- There is no perfect sunscreen.
 Mineral sunscreens generally rate safer, but they often contain nanoparticles that are not tightly regulated or studied for long-term impact on human or aquatic health.
 Chemical sunscreens often contain hormone-disrupting chemicals or even an ingredient that could trigger skin cancer.
 Still, EWG’s report helps consumers seeking sunscreen find safer choices while avoiding the most poorly rated brands.

 - Sunscreen should be used as a last resort.
 Sun-protective measures like hats, sunglasses, seeking shade and avoiding peak sunlight for extended periods of time should be used before turning to sunscreen, and when you do choose sunscreen, make sure it’s one of the best sunscreens.